prince-chrismc/conan-center-index/docs/adding_packages/README.md

 * Commit and push to GitHub then submit a pull request.
 * Our automated [build service](#the-build-service) will build 100+ different configurations, and provide messages that indicate if there were any issues found during the pull request on GitHub.

-:three: When the pull request is [reviewed and merged](../review_process.md), those packages are published to [JFrog ConanCenter](https://conan.io/center/) and available for everyone.
+When the pull request is [reviewed and merged](../review_process.md), those packages are published to [JFrog ConanCenter](https://conan.io/center/) and available for everyone.

 ## The Build Service